Lutterworth

-Lutterworth is an historic market town and civil parish in the Harborough district of Leicestershire, England.
+Lutterworth is a historic market town and civil parish in the Harborough district of Leicestershire, England.
 The town is located in southern Leicestershire, close to the borders with Warwickshire and Northamptonshire.
 It is located 6.5 mi north of Rugby and 12 mi south of Leicester.
 At the 2021 UK census, Lutterworth had a population of 10,833.

 History

 Lutterworth was originally an Anglo-Saxon settlement; the name Lutterworth is possibly derived from the Old English hlūtreworð meaning 'enclosure on the River Hlūtre (which is likely an old name of the River Swift).
 The name Hlūtre itself is probably derived from the Old English hlūttor meaning 'clear' or 'bright'.
 Lutterworth was mentioned in the Domesday Book of 1086.

 Lutterworth was granted its market charter in 1214 by King John and became a small but busy market town.

 In the 14th century, the religious reformer John Wycliffe was rector of Lutterworth between 1374 and 1384, and it was during his time here that he is traditionally believed to have produced the first translation of the Bible from Latin into English.
 The Irish statesman Robert le Poer was also parish priest here c.
 1318.

 Lutterworth Grammar School was founded in 1630; by 1676 the population of Lutterworth had reached 644.

 In the days of the stagecoach, Lutterworth was an important stopping place on the road from Leicester to Oxford and London, and many former coaching inns remain in the town.
 The town also contains a number of well-preserved half-timbered buildings.